alirtabul/ninos_story/success.md

 - **Box Office Revenue - Budget:** The difference signifies the financial success of a movie, reflecting how much it earned beyond its production costs.
 - **Vote Average:** This factor represents audience approval, a crucial aspect in determining a movie's overall success.

 Below you can find the evolution of this success score over time.
 As it is possible to see, the score has fluctuations over the years, but on average there is a slight increase.
-This variable seems to capture the behavior of its componants.
+This variable seems to capture the behavior of its components.
 The `Success score` appears to have the variations of the `Vote average` while also having the increase of the `Box office revenue` and the `Budget`.

 <div style="text-align: center; margin: 0 auto;">
   <!-- Replace the following line with your actual graph code -->